nh-server/switch-guide/docs/user_guide/sending_payload.md

     8. Select your hekate_ctcaer `.bin` file in the dialog that pops up

 &nbsp;

+!!! danger "If nothing happens after you send the payload"
+    If your console's screen remains black after you've sent Hekate, it's possible your payload was corrupted, or that your console is patched.
+If your payload injector program shows that 0 bytes were sent, then it is definitely patched, so you'll be unable to proceed with the rest of the guide.

 #### [Continue to Making Essential Backups <i class="fa fa-arrow-circle-right fa-lg"></i>](making_essential_backups.md)